dMartinezAyuso/frontend-angular-seed/README.md

-#Frontend-Angular-Bootstrap-Seed
+#Frontend-Angular-Lumx-Seed

-Firstly, thanks to Angular-Seed and Peter Bacon.
+Firstly, thanks to Angular-Seed and Peter Bacon for your good work.

 ##Previous requeriments (tested in Debian distributions)

-On your PC you must have installed:
+###On your PC you must have installed:

 - *git*
 - *nodejs(npm)*